innoscollector/CUBIX-ICODED/README.md

 The rotor uses icosahedral geometry: 20 equilateral triangular faces, 12 vertices, 30 edges, edge length **115.34 mm**.
 The structural assembly angle (bevel/chamfer on all edges) is **20.905°** for face-to-face interlocking.
 The internal dihedral angle of a regular icosahedron is **138.19°**.

 The **31.71°** angle is the angular offset between the primary magnetic flux vectors of the rotor vertices and the harvesting gate normals of the dodecahedral stator.
-This value is derived from the geometric relationship between the two dual polyhedra.
-The design intent is that coils positioned at this offset operate outside the primary flux peak — being investigated as a potential approach to reducing reactive back-EMF drag during harvesting.
+This value is derived from the geometric relationship between the two dual polyhedra (being exactly half of the supplementary angle of the dodecahedron's dihedral geometry).
+The design intent is that coils positioned at this offset operate outside the primary flux peak — being investigated as an unorthodox approach to analyzing reactive back-EMF drag variations during harvesting.

 ### 3.2 Asymmetric Halbach Arrays — 5+1 / 1+5

-Each of the 12 icosahedral vertices carries a cluster of 5 SmCo magnets arranged in a pentagonal star (Halbach-type).
+Each of the 12 icosahedral vertices carries a cluster of 5 SmCo magnets arranged in a pentagonal star (Halbach-type topology).
 The clusters alternate between two configurations:

 - **5+1:** 5 magnets oriented flux-forward (toward the air gap) + 1 flux-rearward → high flux density on the leading face of that vertex.
 - **1+5:** 1 magnet flux-forward + 5 flux-rearward → low flux density on the same face.